devrenan-web/devrenan-web/README.md

-# 💫 About Me:
+#  About Me:
-C, Python, Typescript Developer
+C, Python

 ## 🌐 Socials: